In this guide I explain how to recover personal files from a broken laptop. I assume the hard drive is still in good working order.

-For example, you can use this guide if the laptop has broken screen, failed motherboard, damaged power jack, etc… but it will not work if the hard drive itself failed (stopped spinning, makes grinding noise, clicking noise, etc…)
+For example, you can use this guide if the screen stopped working, motherboard failed, power jack stopped working properly, etc… but it will not work if the hard drive itself failed (stopped spinning, makes grinding noise, clicking noise, etc…)

-I’ll be retrieving data using an external USB enclosure for laptop hard drives.
+I’ll be retrieving data using an external USB enclosure for 2.5″ hard drives.
 Let’s go though the process step by step.

-First of all, remove the hard drive from the broken laptop.
+First of all, remove the hard drive from the hard drive.
 If the hard drive has mounting brackets or caddy you’ll have to separate them from the hard drive.

 Most laptops use 2.5″ hard drives.
 It’s either IDE or SATA hard drive and you will see the difference in the following pictures.